ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/06-more-lists.md

 ```

 The most common reason to use a doubly linked list is because it gives
-an additional possibility to move both forwards and backwards in the
+an additional possibility to move both forwards and backwards in the list,
-list, and to efficiently add and remove elements from both ends.
+and to efficiently add and remove elements from both ends.

+To add or remove an element, we have to make sure we assign both the *next* and *prev* pointers, for the neighbouring nodes.
+This can be a little tricky, but it is not fundementally difficult.
+Exactly how to do this is left as an exercise to the interested reader.

 :::::: latex
 \booklink{Read the rest online}{6.9}{sec:double-ended-queues}